Affiliate links on Android Authority may earn us a commission. Learn more.

-$100 isn’t a huge investment, but successful investing is all about taking small steps on the right path.
-Let’s take a look at how to invest $100, if that’s all you’ve got to start.
+$100 isn’t a huge investment, but successful investing is about taking small steps on the right path.
+Let’s look at how to invest $100 if that’s all you’ve got to start with.

 Disclaimer: This article is for information purposes only.
 It is not intended to be investment advice.
 Seek a duly licensed professional for investment advice.

 The best way to invest $100 is to pick a suitable asset class (like stocks or ETFs), find a low-cost broker, and do your due diligence before buying anything.

 JUMP TO KEY SECTIONS